popyoung/Kokoro-TTS-Local/README.md

 A local implementation of the Kokoro Text-to-Speech model, featuring dynamic module loading, automatic dependency management, and a web interface.

+> ⚠️ **NOTICE: Currently Experiencing Issues**
+>
+> The project is currently experiencing encoding issues with special characters in the model configuration.
+We are working on a fix.
+Key issues:
+> - Unicode decoding errors with model configuration
+> - Special character handling in phoneme generation
+> - Potential voice loading problems
+>
+> A fix is being implemented.
+Please check back later or watch the repository for updates.

 ## Installation

 1. Create a Python virtual environment: